-What should a prospective client consider when contemplating a complex, multijurisdictional transaction?
+What should a prospective client consider when contemplating a complex, multi-jurisdictional transaction?

-In a multi-jurisdictional transaction, a prospective client should consider that the Turkish Competition Authority might be inclined to cooperate and get in contact with authorities from other jurisdictions in case the contemplated transaction raises competition-related issues.
+In a multi-jurisdictional transaction, a prospective client may need to consider that the Turkish Competition Authority may be inclined to cooperate and get in contact with authorities from other jurisdictions in case the contemplated transaction may raise competition-related issues.

-In any case, it should be noted that the Competition Authority is familiar with contacting other competition authorities, and indeed there have been cases where it has fielded such requests or requested to contact other competition authorities.
-However, the Competition Board will conduct its own analyses and assessments.
-Thus, any concern raised in another jurisdiction will not, by itself, affect the assessment of the transaction.
-We have seen a number of cases where the Authority cleared a transaction in Turkey while other authorities went into Phase II, or vice versa, by taking into account the Turkey-specific aspects of the transaction.
+In any case, it should be noted that the Competition Authority is familiar with contacts with other competition authorities and indeed there have been cases where they have fielded such requests and/or they requested to contact other competition authorities.
+However, the Board will conduct its own analyses and assessments and thus, any concerns raised in another jurisdiction will not, by itself, effect the assessment of the transaction.
+We have seen a number of cases where the Authority cleared a transaction in Türkiye while other authorities went into Phase II, or vice versa, by taking into account the Türkiyespecific aspects of the transaction.